 The shape of a hollowed-out log closely replicates a natural tree cavity.
 This means the bees make their comb to suit them.

-The walls of a log hive are much thicker than is found in most commercial bee hives, providing greater insulation so the bees expend much less energy cooling their home in summer and warming it winter and can focus on their health rather than survival.
+The walls of a log hive are much thicker than is found in most commercial bee hives, providing greater insulation.
+The bees then expend much less energy cooling their home in summer and warming it winter and can focus on their health rather than survival.

-Log hives are elevated on to long legs.
+Log hives are elevated on long legs.
 By being higher up the bees are kept out of the cold damp air at ground level where conventional hives exist.

 If you are interested in having a log hive on your land, garden, allotment, or for a community group or rewilding project, contact Deborah on or 00 44 7817 480915.